ImHungry48/Match3Game/README.md

 **Class:** `Tile`
 **Description:** Represents an individual tile on the game grid **Features:**
-- Holds information about the type type, position, and matching state
+- Holds information about the type, position, and matching state
 - Supports animations for tile movement and interaction

 **Class:** `GameGrid`